Get to Know J.Suzanne Frank Better

 How did you come to teach at The Writer's Path?

-I was the first one to go on the NY seminar with a full mss, and was the first student to make writing my career based on that experience.
+I was the first one to go on the NY seminar with a full manuscript and was the first student to make writing my career based on that experience.
 I started teaching when my second book came out and never stopped.
-Eventually I was asked to take over the program, and I said yes: if the NY Seminar meant everyone had to take a completed mss.
+Eventually I was asked to take over the program, and I said yes: if the NY Seminar meant everyone had to take a completed manuscript.
 The program became stricter, more directed, more in-depth.
 We have several students who have made writing their career.
 But really I’m here because the late Dr. Barbara Wedgwood put up with my terrible first chapter and saw potential in me.
 I was open to being altered.